-3.8.2 Arrival.
+3.7.2 Arrival.

-3.8.2.1 Approach path to the upper heliport should be made along the road north of the Helo Hangar or around the outside of the aquarium and outside boundary of the lower heliport.
+3.7.2.1 Approach path to the upper heliport should be made along the road north of the Helo Hangar or around the outside boundary of the lower heliport.

 If no helicopter is parked on A-1 pad (closest to the Helo Hangar) and there are no personnel on the lower heliport, an approach straight in from the sea ice/shoreline may be made close along the south side of the hangar.